 - Inadequate mass transit.

-In recent decades, Bloomington has been a virtual one-party city, dominated by its local Democratic Party, which in turn has been driven by a faction centered around Mayor John Hamilton.
+In recent decades, Bloomington has been a virtual one-party city, dominated by its local Democratic Party, which in turn has been driven by a faction centered around two-term Mayor John Hamilton, who has generated much of the party’s funding (largely from out-of-town sources).
 Its approach is best characterized by:

 - Aggressive pro-growth agenda.